-1. Prior to finalising the determination referred to in Article 35 (3) of Regulation (EU) 2023/1114, competent authorities shall make available to the issuer of asset-referenced tokens or, where applicable, the issuer of e-money tokens issued by electronic money institutions, a relevant draft thereof and take due account of any views expressed by such issuer.

-2. The draft shall set out:

-- (a) the amount by which the own funds must be increased and the percentage higher than the amount resulting from the application of paragraph 1, first subparagraph, point (b) of reserve asset in Article 35 of Regulation (EU) 2023/1114; - (b) relevant reasoning as to the higher degree of risk; - (c) whether that higher degree of risk can have a material impact on the financial situation of the issuer of asset-referenced tokens or on the financial stability of the wider financial system; - (d) whether that higher degree of risk can be seen as not directly associated with the relevant issuer's governance or business model; - (e) the timeline within which the relevant issuer shall increase its own funds in accordance with Article 2. - 3.
-The issuer of asset-referenced tokens or, where applicable, the issuer of e-money tokens issued by electronic money institutions shall be provided with 25 working days within which it may express its views on any of the elements referred to in paragraph 2, points (a) to (e).
+- 1. Prior to finalising the determination referred to in Article 35 (3) of Regulation (EU) 2023/1114, competent authorities shall make available to the issuer of asset-referenced tokens or, where applicable, the electronic money institution issuing e-money tokens, a relevant draft thereof and take due account of any views expressed by such issuer. - 2.
+The draft referred in paragraph 1 shall set out: - (a) the amount by which the own funds must be increased and the percentage higher than the amount of reserve of assets resulting from the application of Article 35, paragraph 1, first subparagraph, point (b) of Regulation (EU) 2023/1114; - (b) relevant reasoning as to the higher degree of risk; - (c) whether that higher degree of risk can have a material impact on the financial situation of the issuer or on the financial stability of the wider financial system; - (d) whether that higher degree of risk can be seen as not directly associated with the relevant issuer's governance or business model; - (e) the timeframe within which the relevant issuer shall increase its own funds in accordance with Article 2. - 3.
+The issuer of asset-referenced tokens or, where applicable, the electronic money institution issuing e-money tokens shall be provided with 25 working days within which it may express its views on any of the elements referred to in paragraph 2, points (a) to (e). - 4.
+The competent authority shall notify the issuer of asset-referenced tokens or, where applicable, the electronic money institution issuing e-money tokens with the final determination of the elements set out in paragraph 2 (a) to (e). - 5.
+Within 25 working days from receipt of the notification referred to in paragraph 4, the issuer of asset-referenced tokens or, where applicable, the electronic money institution issuing e-money tokens shall submit to the competent authority detailed plan on how its own funds will be increased within the timeframe set by the competent authority. - 6.
+The plan referred to in paragraph 5 shall: